 I've used a combination of avocado oil and MCT oil to make it more ketogenic.

 People will often ask me how long the homemade mayo will keep.
-It's simple, check the best before date of the eggs and use that as your expiry date.
-I put tape on the lid of the jar then write on it the date I made the mayo and when the eggs expire.
+It keeps for about 3-4 days.
+I put tape on the lid of the jar then write on it the date I made the mayo and when I need to consume it by.

 I've chosen not to use a sweetener in this recipe as I don't believe it enhances the flavor at all.
 Plus I'm trying to cut out anything that's artificial.